websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-infrastructure.md

 ## Importing the Search Tuning Indexes in 7.4

-There are two search tuning indexes in the Liferay Elasticsearch cluster:
+There are the following Liferay DXP Search Tuning indexes in the Elasticsearch cluster:

 * `liferay-[companyId]-search-tuning-rankings`
 * `liferay-[companyId]-search-tuning-synonyms`

-If you were using the search tuning applications in the pre-upgrade system, but the search tuning indexes are not present in the post-upgrade cluster, you must first [backup and restore the search tuning indexes](./backing-up-elasticsearch.md) from the pre-upgrade cluster to the post-upgrade cluster, then run a Groovy script to manually import the index data into the new database tables.
+If you were using the search tuning features in the pre-upgrade system, but the search tuning index documents are not present in the post-upgrade cluster, you must first [backup and restore the search tuning indexes](./backing-up-elasticsearch.md) from the pre-upgrade cluster to the post-upgrade cluster, then run a Groovy script to manually import the index data into the new database tables.
 This can happen if you are connecting to a new Elasticsearch cluster instead of upgrading the pre-upgrade cluster.

 <!-- Provide the usage for the groovy script. -->